hyperoslo/playbook/GIT_AND_GITHUB.md

 Prefer concise commits over gigantic ones.
 When writing a concise commit message is difficult, it may indicate too many unrelated changes.

+Commit summaries shouldn't end with a dot.
+Descriptions should.

 ## Branches

 ### Naming